mateuszpelczar/mateuszpelczar/README.md

 <h1 align="center">Hi 👋 I'm Mateusz Pelczar</h1>

 # 💫 About Me:
-I am a fourth-year computer science student at the Państwowa Akademia Nauk Stosowanych in Krosno, passionate about programming.
+I am a fourth-year Computer Science student at the Państwowa Akademia Nauk Stosowanych in Krosno, passionate about creating web applications.
-Currently learning and improving my programming skills in various technologies.
-I'm  open to learning new technologies and improving my skills.

 ## 🚀 What I'm Up To

-- 💻 Developing backend and full-stack applications with various frameworks and databases.
+- 💻 Currently focusing on developing web applications using **Java Spring Boot** and **React**, with **PostgreSQL** and **MongoDB** as databases.
-- 💡 Open to new technologies and collaboration
+- 💡 Open to learning new technologies and collaborating on innovative projects.

 ## 🎓 About Me
 ⚽ I’m passionate about football and running.
-In my free time I enjoy learning foreign languages.
+In my free time, I enjoy learning foreign languages.

 ## 🌐 Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/mateusz-pelczar-639b8224b/)